patrick-llgc/Learning-Deep-Learning/paper_notes/mv3d.md

 The paper is one of the pioneering work to integrate RGB and lidar point cloud data.
 It sets a good baseline in the task of 3D proposal geenration, 3D detection and 3D localization.
 Its performance is surpassed by [AVOD](avod.md), [F-pointnet](frustum_pointnet.md), [edgeconv](edgeconv.md), [point RCNN](point_rcnn.md) etc.

 #### Key ideas
-- Data preprocessing: lidar point cloud --> BV image with (M+2) channels, unrolled panorama FV image with 3 channels.
+- Data preprocessing: lidar point cloud --> BV image with (M+2) channels, unrolled panorama FV image (projection on to a cylinder) with 3 channels.
+The point cloud encoding into a 2D pseudo image is hand-crafted fixed encoding scheme.
 - The 3D object detector largely follows Faster RCNN pipeline: region proposal and second-stage refinement with fused features, each ROI-pooled from different modals.
 - Bbox proposal generation from birds eye view of lidar point cloud.
 The 3D proposals are quite crude, axis-aligned 2D proposals with fixed height.
 Input is M+2 channels BV image, discretized with 0.1 m resolution.
 	- Why birds eye view for region proposal?
 Preservation of physical sizes, and avoidance of occlusion.